keyplay/mean-variance-optimization-FTX-crypto/README.md

 2. function portfolio_info return the return and standard deviation of portfolio

 #### main.py
 This file is the main entry of the program.
-Ticker name, time interval of data, start time and end time of data should be specified.
+Output path of result, ticker name, time interval of data, start time and end time of data should be specified.
-Weights for each ticker will be printed.
+Weights for each ticker will be printed and saved in the specified location.
-The figure of mean-variance efficient frontier will be plotted.
+The figure of mean-variance efficient frontier will be plotted and saved in the specified location.

 ## Running
 running the program by using command: